Next Start

 An airframe license certifies mechanics to work on the aircraft body while a powerplant license certifies them to work on the engine.
 The BLS reports that employers may prefer candidates with both airframe and powerplant certifications, meaning they can service the entire aircraft.

-As previously mentioned, attending an FAA-approved airframe and powerplant training program can prepare graduates to test for FAA licensing and pursue a career in aviation.80
+As previously mentioned, attending an FAA-approved airframe and powerplant training program can prepare graduates to test for FAA licensing and pursue a career in aviation.

-UTI & MIAT campuses offer training for the industry with an Airframe & Powerplant Technician program ranging from 18-20 months, depending on location.
+UTI campuses offer training for the industry with an Airframe & Powerplant Technician program ranging from 18-20 months, depending on location.79

-The curriculum has been developed with the help of industry leaders, so students can rest assured they're receiving industry-aligned instruction and hands-on practice relevant to their chosen career path.125,84 Students learn to service several different aircraft through the following airframe and powerplant courses:33
+The curriculum has been developed with the help of industry leaders, so students can rest assured they're receiving industry-aligned instruction and hands-on training relevant to their chosen career path.
+Students are taught to service several different aircraft through airframe and powerplant courses, which cover topics like:

 • Propellers

 Most of our grads start out working as entry-level technicians or in other entry-level roles.
-As with any industry, over time, you may be able to advance in your career with hard work.
+As with any industry, over time, they may be able to advance in their career with experience and hard work.
 Keep reading to learn more about a career as an airframe and powerplant mechanic.

 Airframe and Powerplant Career Outlook

-A&P mechanics hold valuable skills that are in demand across the nation.
-It can be an exciting career for problem-solvers who enjoy overcoming challenges, are detail-oriented and are mechanically inclined.
+A&P mechanics possess valuable skills that are in demand across the nation.
+It can be an exciting career for creative problem-solvers who enjoy overcoming exciting challenges, are detail-oriented and are mechanically inclined.

 Yes, but only under the supervision of a certified A&P mechanic.
 Once the work is complete, the supervisor will have to approve it.

-The airframe and powerplant program offered at UTI is designed to prepare graduates to apply and test for FAA certification and pursue entry-level aviation careers.79 Throughout their training, students gain hands-on practice facilitated by expert instructors that have experience in the field.
+The airframe and powerplant program offered at UTI is designed to prepare graduates to apply and test for FAA certification and pursue entry-level aviation roles.79,128 Throughout their training, students gain hands-on practice facilitated by instructors who have experience in the field.

 In less than two years, they can gain the entry-level skills that many employers are seeking in a candidate, including knowledge of current technology and FAA standards.

 Ready to get started?
-Request more information online, and we’ll connect you to an Admissions Representative!
+Request more information online or call us at 1-800-834-7308, and we’ll connect you to an Admissions Representative!

 Campuses That Offer A&P Mechanic Training